Dental Implants in Steele Creek, Charlotte

 The process for getting dental implants takes place over several months and begins with an examination by Charlotte, NC dentist Dr. Justin Harlow.

 Once he gives you the green light, Dr. Harlow plans the precise placement of the dental implant post then places it surgically into your jawbone.
-Most people heal quickly from this surgery and experience very little discomfort.
+Most people heal quickly from this surgery and experience minimal discomfort.

 Over the next three to six months, your jawbone heals, and the implant integrates permanently in place.
 After healing is complete, we attach a piece called an abutment that connects the replacement tooth to the implant.
 We place a dental crown or other restoration on the abutment, which completes the process.